-- Members of a family, but only an individual's brothers and sisters, half-brothers and half-sisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grandchildren, etc.), - Two corporations that are members of the same controlled group of corporations determined by applying a 10% ownership test. - The fiduciaries of two different trusts, or the fiduciary and beneficiary of two different trusts, if the same person is the grantor of both trusts, - A tax-exempt educational or charitable organization and a person who directly or indirectly controls it (or a member of whose family controls it), - A corporation and an individual who owns directly or indirectly more than 10% of the value of the outstanding stock of the corporation. - A trust fiduciary and a corporation of which more than 10% in value of the outstanding stock is owned directly or indirectly by or for the trust or by or for the grantor of the trust. - The grantor and fiduciary, or the fiduciary and beneficiary, of any trust, - A corporation and a partnership if the same persons own over 10% in value of the outstanding stock of the corporation and more than 10% of the capital interest or the profits interest in the partnership, - Two S corporations if the same persons own more than 10% in value of the outstanding stock of each corporation, - An S corporation and a regular corporation if the same persons own more than 10% in value of the outstanding stock of each corporation, - A partnership and a person who owns directly or indirectly more than 10% of the capital or profits of the partnership, - Two partnerships if the same persons directly or indirectly own more than 10% of the capital or profits of each,
+- Members of a family, but only an individual's brothers and sisters, half-brothers and half-sisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grandchildren, etc.), - Two corporations that are members of the same controlled group of corporations determined by applying a 10% ownership test - The fiduciaries of two different trusts, or the fiduciary and beneficiary of two different trusts, if the same person is the grantor of both trusts. - A tax-exempt educational or charitable organization and a person who directly or indirectly controls it (or a member of whose family controls it), - A corporation and an individual who owns directly or indirectly more than 10% of the value of the outstanding stock of the corporation, - A trust fiduciary and a corporation of which more than 10% in value of the outstanding stock is owned directly or indirectly by or for the trust or by or for the grantor of the trust. - The grantor and fiduciary, or the fiduciary and beneficiary, of any trust, - A corporation and a partnership if the same persons own more than 10% in value of the outstanding stock of the corporation and more than 10% of the capital interest or the profits interest in the partnership, - Two S corporations if the same persons own more than 10% in value of the outstanding stock of each corporation,